 - Family history: gum disease is genetic.
 If your parents or siblings have gum disease, it may affect you at a younger age.

-7 Tips to Stop The Start of Gum Disease & Reverse Gingivitis
+7 Tips to Reverse The Start of Gum Disease

 Gum disease is a common problem that affects millions of people every year.
 However, the start of gum disease can be easily stopped or prevented with these 7 easy steps.

 - Brush and floss daily: make sure to brush your teeth at least twice per day for 2 minutes to remove dental plaque from your mouth as well as clean between your teeth and along the gum line.
 Floss at least once per day to remove food particles, plaque, and bacteria that cannot be removed by brushing alone.

 - Use fluoride toothpaste: start using fluoride toothpaste because it helps prevent tooth decay and gum disease.
 Fluoride toothpaste helps to kill harmful microorganisms in your mouth and preserves oral health.

 - Use mouthwash: Mouthwash is an excellent way to reverse gingivitis and prevent further damage caused by gum disease.
 You should swish it in your mouth for 30 seconds or gargle with it for 2 minutes.

 - Brush your tongue: brush your tongue with a soft toothbrush at least once per day.
 This will remove bacteria and food particles that accumulate on the surface of your tongue.
 Most people neglect to brush their tongues, which can harbor bacteria and cause bad breath and gum disease.

 - Eat healthy foods: eat a healthy diet with lots of fresh fruits, vegetables, whole grains, lean protein, and low-fat dairy products.
 These foods will help reverse gingivitis.
 Healthy foods also start to build up your immune system which means that it’s less likely you’ll start gingivitis again in the future.